Vepp1/cinemary-api/README.md

 - After logging into an account try to access go to create and try to add a post with an exceptionally long title or genre.
 - Result: Error will be displayed and a post will not be created.

+### Create or edit a post with a title or genre with more than 50 characters.

+- After logging into an account try to access go to create and try to add a post with an exceptionally long title or genre.
+- Result: Error will be displayed and a post will not be created.

+### Verify response payload and status code.

+- Result: All JSON responses are sending correct field names, types and values.
+Permited requests are returning 200 status and unpermitted 400.

+### Verify basic performance

+- Result: All operations are being completed in a reasonable amount of time.

 ### Validator Testing

 - PEP8